 Before Trystan could say anything more, they were already rounding the corner.

 Izsak led Olive through the halls and up several staircases with the flair of a tourist guide despite the fact that Olive knew the building better than him.
 But Olive let him at it.
-There was no use fighting against it, anyways.
-That was what he thought until the halls began to look unfamiliar to him.
-The intricate paintings of royal families past had disappeared from the walls and had become replaced by stiff guards who eyed Olive and Izsak’s sash at their passage.
+There was no use fighting against it, anyway.
+At least that was what he thought until the halls began to look unfamiliar to him.
+The intricate paintings of royal families past had disappeared from the walls and had become replaced by stiff guards who eyed Olive and Izsak’s armband at their passage.

-It wasn’t that Olive was unfamiliar with this place.
+It wasn’t that Olive was unfamiliar with this cooridoor of the palace.
 Rather, he’d done everything in his power to avoid it.
-But before Olive could formulate a proper escape plan, they were already in front of a sturdy set of twin doors that looked so heavy that they seemed impossible to push open.
+But before Olive could formulate a proper escape plan, he was already in front of a sturdy set of twin doors that looked so heavy that they seemed impossible to push open.